hashicorp/terraform-provider-awscc/docs/data-sources/ses_configuration_set_event_destination.md

 - `cloudwatch_destination` (Attributes) An object that contains the names, default values, and sources of the dimensions associated with an Amazon CloudWatch event destination. (see [below for nested schema](#nestedatt--event_destination--cloudwatch_destination))
 - `enabled` (Boolean) Sets whether Amazon SES publishes events to this destination when you send an email with the associated configuration set.
 Set to true to enable publishing to this destination; set to false to prevent publishing to this destination.
 The default value is false.
 - `kinesis_firehose_destination` (Attributes) An object that contains the delivery stream ARN and the IAM role ARN associated with an Amazon Kinesis Firehose event destination. (see [below for nested schema](#nestedatt--event_destination--kinesis_firehose_destination))
-- `matching_event_types` (List of String) The type of email sending events, send, reject, bounce, complaint, delivery, open, click, renderingFailure.
+- `matching_event_types` (List of String) The type of email sending events, send, reject, bounce, complaint, delivery, open, click, renderingFailure, deliveryDelay, and subscription.
 - `name` (String) The name of the event destination set.
 - `sns_destination` (Attributes) An object that contains SNS topic ARN associated event destination. (see [below for nested schema](#nestedatt--event_destination--sns_destination))